Honeywell International (NASDAQ:HON) Releases Q3 2022 Earnings Guidance

-Honeywell International (NASDAQ:HON – Get Rating) updated its third quarter 2022 earnings guidance on Friday.
-The company provided EPS guidance of $2.10-$2.20 for the period, compared to the consensus EPS estimate of $2.16.
+Honeywell International (NASDAQ:HON – Get Rating) issued an update on its third quarter 2022 earnings guidance on Friday morning.
+The company provided earnings per share (EPS) guidance of $2.10-$2.20 for the period, compared to the consensus estimate of $2.16.
 The company issued revenue guidance of $8.90 billion-$9.20 billion, compared to the consensus revenue estimate of $9.00 billion.
 Honeywell International also updated its FY 2022 guidance to $8.55-$8.80 EPS.

 Analyst Upgrades and Downgrades

 HON has been the topic of several recent research reports.
-TheStreet raised Honeywell International from a c+ rating to a b- rating in a report on Thursday, August 11th.
-Citigroup upped their price objective on Honeywell International from $211.00 to $222.00 in a report on Friday, July 29th.
-StockNews.com upgraded Honeywell International from a hold rating to a buy rating in a report on Wednesday, August 31st.
-Credit Suisse Group set a $195.00 price objective on Honeywell International in a research report on Tuesday, July 19th.
-Finally, Bank of America raised Honeywell International from a neutral rating to a buy rating and set a $210.00 price target for the company in a research report on Monday, July 11th.
-Five analysts have rated the stock with a hold rating and six have assigned a buy rating to the company.
-According to MarketBeat.com, the stock presently has a consensus rating of Moderate Buy and an average target price of $210.08.
+Royal Bank of Canada increased their price objective on shares of Honeywell International from $184.00 to $193.00 in a research note on Friday, July 29th.
+Barclays increased their price objective on shares of Honeywell International from $204.00 to $210.00 in a research note on Friday, July 29th.
+Cowen set a $205.00 price objective on shares of Honeywell International in a research note on Tuesday, July 19th.
+StockNews.com upgraded shares of Honeywell International from a hold rating to a buy rating in a research note on Wednesday, August 31st.
+Finally, Credit Suisse Group set a $195.00 target price on shares of Honeywell International in a research note on Tuesday, July 19th.
+Five equities research analysts have rated the stock with a hold rating and six have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company currently has an average rating of Moderate Buy and a consensus price target of $210.08.

 Insider Buying and Selling at Honeywell International

-In other news, CFO Gregory P. Lewis sold 5,011 shares of Honeywell International stock in a transaction on Thursday, July 28th.
+In other Honeywell International news, CFO Gregory P. Lewis sold 5,011 shares of the stock in a transaction that occurred on Thursday, July 28th.
 The shares were sold at an average price of $190.00, for a total transaction of $952,090.00.
-Following the transaction, the chief financial officer now owns 43,625 shares in the company, valued at approximately $8,288,750.
-The sale was disclosed in a filing with the Securities & Exchange Commission, which is available at this hyperlink.
+Following the completion of the sale, the chief financial officer now directly owns 43,625 shares of the company’s stock, valued at approximately $8,288,750.
+The sale was disclosed in a legal filing with the SEC, which is available at this link.
 Insiders own 0.45% of the company’s stock.

-A number of large investors have recently made changes to their positions in the business.
-Nomura Holdings Inc. boosted its holdings in Honeywell International by 297.1% during the first quarter.
-Nomura Holdings Inc. now owns 60,297 shares of the conglomerate’s stock worth $11,673,000 after buying an additional 45,114 shares in the last quarter.
-Worldquant Millennium Advisors LLC increased its position in shares of Honeywell International by 16.4% during the first quarter.
-Worldquant Millennium Advisors LLC now owns 142,166 shares of the conglomerate’s stock valued at $27,663,000 after acquiring an additional 20,071 shares during the last quarter.
-Wealthfront Advisers LLC boosted its stake in shares of Honeywell International by 16.9% in the first quarter.
-Wealthfront Advisers LLC now owns 60,949 shares of the conglomerate’s stock valued at $11,860,000 after purchasing an additional 8,809 shares during the period.
-Avalon Investment & Advisory lifted its stake in Honeywell International by 10.5% in the first quarter.
-Avalon Investment & Advisory now owns 172,163 shares of the conglomerate’s stock worth $33,499,000 after acquiring an additional 16,368 shares during the last quarter.
-Finally, Cim Investment Management Inc. lifted its position in shares of Honeywell International by 6.3% during the 1st quarter.
-Cim Investment Management Inc. now owns 6,294 shares of the conglomerate’s stock worth $1,225,000 after buying an additional 374 shares during the last quarter.
-74.74% of the stock is currently owned by institutional investors.
+Institutional investors have recently added to or reduced their stakes in the stock.
+Dempze Nancy E grew its holdings in shares of Honeywell International by 21.0% in the first quarter.
+Dempze Nancy E now owns 4,613 shares of the conglomerate’s stock valued at $898,000 after purchasing an additional 800 shares in the last quarter.
+Ironwood Wealth Management LLC. grew its holdings in shares of Honeywell International by 2.9% in the first quarter.
+Ironwood Wealth Management LLC. now owns 3,598 shares of the conglomerate’s stock valued at $700,000 after purchasing an additional 100 shares in the last quarter.
+Red Wave Investments LLC grew its holdings in shares of Honeywell International by 34.9% in the first quarter.
+Red Wave Investments LLC now owns 3,077 shares of the conglomerate’s stock valued at $599,000 after purchasing an additional 796 shares in the last quarter.
+Frontier Wealth Management LLC grew its holdings in shares of Honeywell International by 3.9% in the first quarter.
+Frontier Wealth Management LLC now owns 2,931 shares of the conglomerate’s stock valued at $560,000 after purchasing an additional 111 shares in the last quarter.
+Finally, Merit Financial Group LLC grew its holdings in shares of Honeywell International by 5.1% in the first quarter.
+Merit Financial Group LLC now owns 2,853 shares of the conglomerate’s stock valued at $555,000 after purchasing an additional 139 shares in the last quarter.
+74.74% of the stock is owned by hedge funds and other institutional investors.

 Honeywell International Inc operates as a diversified technology and manufacturing company worldwide.
 Its Aerospace segment offers auxiliary power units, propulsion engines, integrated avionics, environmental control and electric power systems, engine controls, flight safety, communications, navigation hardware, data and software applications, radar and surveillance systems, aircraft lighting, advanced systems and instruments, satellite and space components, and aircraft wheels and brakes; spare parts; repair, overhaul, and maintenance services; thermal systems, as well as wireless connectivity and management services.